 You spent the first part of the day riding out of Hood River and then meet your guide for the end- of – tour transfer at the end of the day.
 You can do any of the rides listed yesterday – hood River loop (A) – or venture into Hood River Valley on the route described below.

-Strong Moderate riders will ride up the east side of the Hood River Valley to Parkdale, which makes a good lunch stop.
+Strong intermediate riders will ride up the east side of the Hood River Valley to Parkdale, which makes a good lunch stop.
 From here you head back down the west side of the valley.
 On this route you pass many fruit farms, some wineries and a lavender farm.
 The ride is known locally as the fruit loop for its many farm stands.

-Distance: 40 miles 3000 ft of climbing
+Distance: 40 mils 3000 ft of climbing

 Leisure riders will follow the ride described above but turn around at the town of Odell.
 This is a shortened version of the fruit loop.
 The Apple Valley Country Store makes a good lunch stop.